ofrohn/d3-celestial/readme.md

 Celestial.add({file:string, type:json|raw, callback:function, redraw:function)
 ```

 The file argument is optional for providing an external geoJSON file; since we already defined our data, we don't need it.
-Type is 'line', that leaves two function definiions, the first one gets called at loading, this is where we add our data to the d3-celestial data container, and redraw is called at every redraw event for the map. so here you need to define how to display the added object(s).
+Type is 'line', that leaves two function definitions: the first one is called at loading, this is where we add our data to the d3-celestial data container, while the second function 'redraw' is called at every redraw event for the map.
+So here you need to define how to display the added object(s).
+Here are two different possibilities to add data to the D3 data container.
+Either add the data defined as a JSON-Object in-page, as below with the jsonSN object we defined before.

 ```js
 callback: function(error, json) {